kechenkristin/kechenkristin/README.md

 -->

 - 🔭 I’m currently studying in University of Exeter
-- 🌱 I’m currently learning csapp
+- 🌱 I’m currently preparing for my coming exams
 - 👯 I’m looking to collaborate on anything cool
 - 💬 Ask me about csapp
 - 📫 How to reach me: https://www.linkedin.com/in/liu-kechen-3b1a2624b/